 3.3 Monthly reporting of AFP cases by REE (Target> 80%)

 Monthly reports received from REE before the 20th of the following month are considered as timely.
-Timeliness of monthly reporting in 2006 was 66%.
+Timeliness of monthly reporting in 2007 was unsatisfactory at 26%.

 4. Reported AFP cases investigated within 48 hrs of reporting (Target >/= 80%)